alastair-thomas/Cascadia/Timeline Semester 2.md

 - Add these data sources and results into the writing.

 ## Week 6
-- Change to a finer grid meshØ use NTNU fast servers
+- Change to a bayesian methodolgy

 ## Week 7
 - Write up all the new stuff